How Brands Can Generate Revenue via SMS Marketing Automation

 Most E-commerce and retail brands rely on a cart abandonment email to turn this sentiment around and prompt customers to checkout.
 However, this can be better if you choose to go with an SMS.

 SMS is well-suited for immediacy compared to email, with its average response time being 90 seconds instead of 90 minutes for email.
-As such, sending an SMS to capture the attention of your customers can work wonders for you.
+As such, sending an SMS to capture your customers’ attention can work wonders for you.

 If you want to call out customers to persuade them to check out their carts, you can send an SMS with the photos of the abandoned cart products.
 Your automated SMS(s) will start going out to those customers who left your checkout flow with links to bring them back.